RSSB’s Gender & Ethnicity Pay Gap

 We have calculated the mean and median gender pay gap to be 22% and 23% respectively.

-Meet the women who work in key technical and engineering roles.
-Find out what they do and how RSSB supports their career development.
+RSSB supports the career and development of its staff.
+Meet some of the women who work in our key technical and engineering roles to find out what they do.

 Head of Academic Partnerships